 - Time and budget invested in the online promotion of the products

+Think about it this wayHow do these costs compare to your (predicted) profit?
+How profitable it is for you to have your online shop?
+Will you be able to pay off all the monthly costs and still earn a reasonable income?
+If your answer is yes, if you see this as profitable then it means it’s worth it and having an online store is a good choice.
+If, on the other hand, you believe that there is no way to generate that kind of income on your own, and if you believe that running an online store is simply too pricey at this stage of your business then you might be better off using online marketplaces.
 When selling on online marketplaces, you will have a specific fee to pay, but in most cases, the fee is deducted from your sale revenue.
 This means that you won’t need to invest anything upfront.
 Only once the sale is realized and once you have money transferred to your account will the online marketplace deduct its fee.
 So even if you receive less than your sales price, even though this value is reduced by this fee, when you think about it, this might be ok, because you won’t have any other costs you would otherwise have.

 ConclusionWhen making the decision, try to have in mind all of these questions.
 Consider both the pros and cons of each method and how this compares to your business.
 In the end, it all depends on your business, what you sell and how you want to sell.
 E-commerce is a fast-growing industry with figures increasing year by years.
 Have in mind these three statistics about shopping online.

 - 67% of Millennials and 56% of Gen Xers prefer to shop on online rather than in-store